RECOGNIZING

 Physical Misconduct is any behavior done on purpose that causes (or could reasonably cause) physical harm to another person.

-Physical Misconduct includes:
+Physical Misconduct Includes:

 - Contact acts: punching, beating, slapping, or strangling someone; knowingly letting someone return to play without medical clearance after a serious injury